 Westside Community Schools promotes student wellness and safety by monitoring food provided at school for student consumption.
-To minimize the risk of exposing students to potentially harmful foods or allergens, any items other than those sent by parents/guardians for their own child must appear on the list of District-approved classroom treat options, which can be obtained from the Principal.
+To minimize the risk of exposing students to potentially harmful foods or allergens, any items other than those brought by students for their own consumption must be commercially prepared.

-Whether for consumption in the classroom or at school-sponsored meetings or activities, all foods must be commercially prepared and packaged, and unopened.
 In no case may homemade goods be shared or distributed for student consumption.
-Parents who have questions about these guidelines should consult with a teacher or administrator before bringing or sending any food item to school.
+Students or parents who have questions about these guidelines should consult with a building administrator before bringing or sending any food item to school.